EarlDinosaur/Basuhero/README.md

 ## Installation

-1. Download and install LÖVE from https://love2d.org/
+1. Download and install LÖVE from [https://love2d.org/](https://love2d.org/)
 2. Clone or download this repository
 3. Run the game by either:
    - Dragging the game folder onto the LÖVE executable
    - Double-clicking the .love file (if created)
    - Running from command line: `love /path/to/game/folder`
+   - **Alternatively**, download the compiled executable from the [Releases](https://github.com/EarlDinosaur/Basuhero/releases) and unzip it then run it directly.

 ## How to Play